 - Your ideas are backed by the rest of your colleagues in the project team

-You can be part of a Practitioner Learning Group if:
+You can be part of a Peer Learning Group if:

 - You will be directly involved in the implementation of ideas that may come out of the Group.

 - You can invest some time in the activities of the PLG and participate with a spirit of collaboration, respect, creativity, and openness (sharing knowledge within and outside of the team) – See time requirements above.

 - You can mobilise your team around the findings and lessons learned from the PLG.

 We will analyse the responses we get and select a group of up to 7 people from different organisations who are facing similar challenges.
 We will take into account things like type of challenge, type of programme, sector/subsector, target populations, geographic location, strategic value for the broader market development field, etc.